sophiay98/4182_fuzzer/user_guide.md

 -N N field sets the number of tests to run.
 It has to be a positive integer.

--L LEN sets the  length in byte of the payload.
-It has to be a positive integer and less then the payload limit indicated by Scapy ( e.g. we recommend it to be less than 3000)

 Each row of the file contains one payload that is no greater than the largest payload Scapy can take.

-The payload should be hex strings with no prefixes such as 0x or x/
+The payload should be hex strings with no prefixes such as 0x or x/.
+It should not be an empty string and should not have a length logner then 3000.

 ####Server Comments